BlitzKraft/vimDDR/README.md

 * Unforgiving - one mistake and game is over

 #### Todo
-* Use figlet/toilet for larger display
+- [ ] Use figlet/toilet for larger display
-* Fall back mode when unicode is not supported
+- [ ] Fall back mode when unicode is not supported
-~~ * Also track time along with score ~~ Done
+- [x] Also track time along with score
-~~ * Calculate speed ~~ Done
+- [x] Calculate speed
-* More forgiving, and show hearts to keep track of mistakes
+- [ ] More forgiving, and show hearts to keep track of mistakes